novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-124.md

 (And they said they would invest in 【Ghost】 as well.
 Isn’t the common point between our company and theirs being mentioned on your blog?)

 “There’s one more thing.
 Both companies have been performing well recently. 【Ghost】 developed a Korean programming language.
-I heard its CDs are selling well. 【Namui Iyagi】 is also getting more advertisements.”
+I heard its CDs are selling well. 【Nam's Story】 is also getting more advertisements.”

 Lee Hyun-woo finally summed it up.